Loading...

 Portion Control

-Reduce the portion size of cooked rice and egg omelet to limit the overall carbohydrate intake, which can help manage glucose levels.
+Reduce the portion size of cooked rice and egg omelet to minimize the overall carbohydrate and calorie intake.

 Stay Hydrated